AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-secrets.md

 <a id="opIdSecrets_Get Header for Hybrid Client Secret"></a>

 Validates that a secret unique identifier exists in the client.
-This endpoint is identical to the GET one but it does not return any objects in the body.
+This method is identical to the GET method but it does not return any objects in the body.

 ### Request
 ```text